 Everything seems fine till your PC starts stuttering.
-Your games start taking significantly longer to load and your FPS are taking a hit.
+Your games take significantly longer to load, and your FPS is taking a hit.

 Dual-channel memory is a type of multi-channel memory configuration.

 You must know how RAM works to understand multi-channel memory and how it affects a computer’s performance.

 Your PC doesn’t fetch data directly from the hard drive or SSD.
 When you launch your favorite game, it is first loaded into the memory (RAM).

 Your RAM and CPU must communicate through a memory controller before giving you that juicy 120 frames per second.
 Some memory controllers have multiple channels to allow faster RAM communication.

 Dual-channel RAM configuration means two sets of 64-bit buses, lanes, or channels are available (instead of one in a single-channel config) for the CPU to communicate with the memory modules, thus effectively reducing any chance of a bottleneck.

 Simply put, the more channels a CPU has to communicate with the memory, the faster everything works.